astrochun/voxcharta-my-voting-record/README.md

 The primary script to execute is [`vox_run`](bin/vox_run)

-Execution requires only one argument, `filename`, which is the the full path to the HTML file.
+Execution requires only one argument, which is the the full path to the HTML file.
+It can be provided with `-f` or `--filename`

 ```
-$ vox_run --filename /full/path/to/myvotingrecords.htm
+$ vox_run -f /full/path/to/myvotingrecords.htm
 ```

 All contents are stored in `/full/path/to`.
 Unless `--json_outfile` and